BlockCertsAI/BCAI-Canon/README.md

 MAIAi is autonomous, authenticated intelligence embedded into the substrate.

-It executes only verified, policy-bound actions and enforces compliance **by design**, not oversight.
+It executes only verified, policy-bound actions and enforces compliance by design, not oversight.

 ---

 ### Agentic Digital Twin

-Your **authenticated digital self**.
+Your authenticated digital self.

-The Agentic Digital Twin mirrors legacy systems, **automates onboarding**, coordinates workflows, enforces permissions, and enables gradual migration without rewrites.
+The Agentic Digital Twin mirrors legacy systems, automates onboarding, coordinates workflows, enforces permissions, and enables gradual migration without rewrites.

 Not a profile.
 Not an avatar.